lighthouse-isu/beacon/README.md

 Interfaces with [Compute Engine](https://cloud.google.com/compute/) and requires that the hosting vm has "Compute" read/write privalages to the Project to detect existing vms.

 ### Digital Ocean
-Interfaces with [Digital Ocean](https://www.digitalocean.com/) and requires
+Interfaces with [Digital Ocean](https://www.digitalocean.com/) and requires that an api token be set to the hosting vm's "User Data".
+Read more info [here](https://github.com/lighthouse/beacon/pull/4).